wiremock/api-template-library/clicksend.com/index.md

 ---
 slug: "clicksend-com"
-name: "ClickSend REST API v3"
+title: "ClickSend REST API v3"
 provider: "clicksend.com"
 description: "This is the official API documentation for ClickSend.com\n\nBelow you\
   \ will find a current list of the available methods for clicksend.\n\n**NOTE**:\